oestradiol/VRC-Mods/README.md

-# VRCDesktopCamera
+# DesktopCamera
-Just another try to let Desktop users use the VRChat Camera feature, yay!
+A mod that allows Desktop users use the VRChat Camera feature, yay!

 * **Warning:** The VRChat team is not very keen on modding or reverse engineering the game, while the mod does not include anything that would ruin the fun for others, using it may still be a bannable offence.